 Vue 2

-This guide details how to integrate Tiptap with your Vue 2 project, including setup and installation.
-Alternatively you can check out our Vue text editor example here.
+This guide details how to integrate Tiptap with your Vue 2 project.
+Alternatively, check out our Vue text editor example.

 Requirements